bitbcybr/linuxlog_secmon/README.md

 # Linux Logging and Security Monitoring
-Some stuff around linux logging for security monitoring (with too many times fast-made setup of unproofed available tutorials)
+Some stuff around linux logging for security monitoring (with too many times have seen and done fast-made setup of unproofed available tutorials)

 ## 🗺 Roadmap
 - Verified detection rules and community rule‑set contributions
 - Curated, evolving collection of practical, distro‑aware guides and examples for monitoring Linux hosts (from auditd and syslog forwarding to integrity checking and SIEM integration.
 Written for operators who want clear, testable validation steps.

 ### 📁 Repository Layout (part of roadmap)
-- docs/ — step‑by‑step guides (one topic per file)
+- docs/ - step‑by‑step guides (one topic per file)
+- assets/ - Screencaptures and stuff...
-- examples/ — production‑style config files and snippets
+- examples/ - production‑style config files and snippets

 ### 📚 Example Guides (part of roadmap)